 While on active duty, you must enroll in a TRICARE Prime option.
 Once you retire, you and your family can use any of the following health care options:

-TRICARE will continue to provide comprehensive coverage to you and your family, including prescription drug coverage.
-Some services will no longer be covered:
+TRICARE continues to provide comprehensive coverage to you and your family, but some services are no longer covered:

 - Eye exams are only covered if you re-enroll in TRICARE Prime

-- Dental care is now available through the TRICARE Retiree Dental Program
+- Dental option changes to the TRICARE Retiree Dental Program

 - Annual TRICARE Prime enrollment fees